Gerry Dick: Trivia

 Dick is active in central Indiana in addition to supporting his alma mater.
-He acts as a vice president at Indiana Sports Corporation, serves on the board of directors of The International Center (in Indianapolis), Indiana Chamber of Commerce, Indianapolis Bar Foundation, Junior Achievement of Central Indiana, the regional board of trustees at Ivy Tech State College and founded the Dean's Council for the School of Informatics at Indiana University.
+He acts as a vice president at Indiana Sports Corporation, serves on the board of directors of the International Center (in Indianapolis), Indiana Chamber of Commerce, Indianapolis Bar Foundation, and Junior Achievement of Central Indiana.
+He is on the regional board of trustees at Ivy Tech State College and founded the Dean's Council for the School of Informatics at Indiana University.
 He is also a member of the advisory boards for WGU Indiana, Indiana University – Purdue University Indianapolis, the Scott College of Business at Indiana State University and the Indiana University Simon Cancer Center Translational Research Acceleration Collaboration (ITRAC).

 He now resides in Indianapolis with his wife and three children.